dagosi/social_login/README.md

 ## Usage

-After install the gem, you have to run the three generators that the gem provides.
+After install the gem, you have to run the two generators that the gem provides.

 First run the basic install generator: